OutSystems/docs-product/src/getting-started/service-studio.md

 Service Studio is the OutSystems low-code and visual development environment that allows you to:

 * Create applications and Modules on the server
-* Create the user interfaces for Traditional Web, Reactive Web, and Mobile Applications
+* Create user interfaces for Reactive Web and Mobile Applications
 * Define the data model
 * Define business processes and timers (batch processes)
 * Debug your apps